gorlik/a2scsi-rom/README.md

 Bank 1 is used for the Patch1Call and two additional unidentified calls.

 ROM Bank 0 and Bank 8 are identical except the last 4 bytes.
+This is required because A13 of the ROM chip is not gated by IOSEL# (HW bug in the card).
+Bank 0 or 8 will be randomly selected when IOSEL# is asserted depending on the last state of bit 3 in the BANK_SEL register.

 ## Potential Bugs
 TIMEOUT byte order seem to be used inconsistenly in differet banks.